barbararovigo/neoj4/README.md

 8.16: Retrieve the node to confirm that the property has been removed.
 `match (m:Movie) where m.title = 'Forrest Gump' return m`

 8.17: Remove a property from a Person node.
 `match (p:Person) where p.name = 'Robin Wright' remove p.birthPlace`

 8.18: Retrieve the node to confirm that the property has been removed.
-``
+`match (p:Person) where p.name = 'Robin Wright' return p`

 Exercício 9 – Creating relationships

 9.1: Create ACTED_IN relationships.

 9.2: Create DIRECTED relationships.
 9.3: Create a HELPED relationship.
 9.4: Query nodes and new relationships.